filcuc/dotherside/README.md

 * [nimqml](https://github.com/filcuc/nimqml), QML bindings for the Nim programming language
 * [dqml](https://github.com/filcuc/dqml), QML bindings for the D programming language

+## Supported features
+The following features are implementable from a binding language
+* Creating custom QObject
+* Creating custom QAbstractListModels
+* Creating custom properties, signals and slots
+* Creating from QML QObject defined in the binded language

 ## Prebuilt binaries
 Currently we provide the prebuilt binaries for the following Linux distributions through the [OpenSUSE OBS service](https://build.opensuse.org/package/show/home:filcuc/DOtherSide)